-- General, Debt Service and Capital Projects Funds. - Percentages increasing over time may indicate declining flexibility in responding to economic changes. - The rating is inconclusive due to an inconsistent trend over the past few years.
-The decrease in 2014 is due to the payoff of the Sales and Excise Tax Refunding Bonds, Series 2004.
+- General, Debt Service and Capital Projects Funds. - Percentages increasing over time may indicate declining flexibility in responding to economic changes. - The rating is unfavorable as the City's debt service to total expenditures is above that of similar municipalities.
+This is likely due to the debt service on the City's Redevelopment Revenue Bonds that pledge Tax Increment Financing revenues which is not included in all municipalities.